Shanxi merchants: Geopolitical Background of Shanxi Draft Bank

 The quarantine band around the Chinese coast which was marked with signs stating "anyone found over this line shall be beheaded instantly", was thoroughly patrolled by the military of the Qing dynasty and the affected area was widened a total of three times.
-In the year 1683 the coastal areas of China were allowed to be resettled and in the year 1865 at the port cities of Guangzhou, Zhangzhou, Ningpo, and Yuntai a more limited form of international trade was allowed by the government of the Qing dynasty.
+In the year 1683 the coastal areas of China were allowed to be resettled and in the year 1865 at the port cities of Guangzhou, Zhangzhou, Ningbo, and Yantai a more limited form of international trade was allowed by the government of the Qing dynasty.
 This very limited form of international trade along some parts of the Chinese coast was ended when, in the year 1757, the Qianlong Emperor had closed off all of these port cities to foreigners once again.
 Limited trade resumed in Guangzhou following the uninvited arrival of British ships in the year 1759 and the restricted reopening of the city a year later in 1760.

 The restrictions placed on foreign trade by the government of the Qing dynasty was known as the cohong system (or the kung hung system), only select Chinese merchants were allowed to trade with pre-screened and completely unarmed male foreign merchants on a riverbank outside of the city walls of Guangzhou for a limited time during a designated "trading season", and the trade conducted during these "trading seasons" had strict quotas.
 These dealings were supervised by corrupt government officials that were seeking bribes from the parties involved.

 During this era foreigners doing business in China risked unpredictable fines imposed on them by corrupt government officials, enthusiastic torture, imprisonment based on arbitrary accusations, and instant death until the year 1842, this was when the British were victorious in the First Opium War.
 The government of the Qing dynasty was forced to open four more port cities, known as treaty ports, and Common Law enclaves were established in all five Chinese treaty port cities under the treaty.